connxio/docs/docs/integrations/transformation/data-collection.md

   />
 </div>

 - **Variable name**: The name used for the variable through Connxio.
-USe this name if you want to target the variable in a [code component](/integrations/transformation/code-components) or [variable replacement](/connxio-portal/variables/variable-replacement).
+USe this name if you want to target the variable in a [code component](/integrations/transformation/code-components) or [Connxio Macro Language](/integrations/cxmal/connxio-macro-language).
 - **Method**: The verb to use for HTTP communication.
 - **REST Url**: The endpoint to get the data from.
 This could be an API, data store or similar REST service.
 - **Security Configuration**: Select your security configuration from the list.
 See [here](/connxio-portal/security-configurations) for more information.